Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/index.md

     setBreadcrumb([{"label":"Presentation"}]);
 });</script>

-## What is digital accessibility ?
+## What is digital accessibility?

 <div class="axs-picto axs">
-Digital accessibility is about making possible the access to digital information regardless of the nature of the disability of the persons and how each consults the information.
-It involves different technologies such as the Web, videos, Word and PDF documents, but also the digital television or mobile phones.
+Digital accessibility is about making the access to digital information possible regardless of the nature of a person’s disability and how they consult the information.
+It involves different technologies such as the Web, videos, Word and PDF documents, but also digital television or mobile phones.

-It is not a question of increasing the information media, but to respect the functional, graphical, technical and editorial rules that will enable everyone to access information no matter what tools they use.
+It is not a question of increasing the number of information outlets, but of respecting functional, graphical, technical and editorial rules that will enable everyone to access information no matter what tools they use.

-## Who is concerned by the digital accessibility ?
+## Who is concerned by digital accessibility?

-The situations of handicap identified are not only those that are visible.
+Being disabled is not limited to what other people can see.
-They are not necessarily final and can happen to us at some point in our life.
+Also, it is not necessarily a permanent situation and it can happen to any of us at some point in our life.

 &nbsp;
 ![](./images/chat.png)

 <div class="sr-only">
-    The following quotes are a great example of that :
+    The following quotes are a great example of that:
     <ul>
-        <li>The subtitles are useful to me because my mother tongue is not French</li>
+        <li>The subtitles are useful to me because my mother tongue is not French,</li>
-        <li>It is useful not to be forced to print in color to understand this map.</li>
+        <li>It is useful not to be forced to print in colour to understand this map,</li>
-        <li>After working the whole day in front of a screen, reading text in small font gets more difficult.</li>
+        <li>After working the whole day in front of a screen, reading text in small fonts gets more difficult.</li>
     </ul>
 </div>